Watchman's Teaching Letter #42 October 2001

 FROM JOSEPH UNTIL JOSHUA

 There always seems to be someone writing on a subject for which they really haven’t done their research.
 In preparing this lesson, I ran into a good example of such a person.
 Actually another person got the following from the Internet.
 No doubt, there may be a vast amount of information on the Internet, but it would appear we need to be very careful with some of the things being promoted from such a source.
 Generally, if we will examine what is being advanced, we can see through the subterfuge.
-While many times its just a matter of ignorance, there are other times when the writer has an agenda.
+While many times it’s just a matter of ignorance, there are other times when the writer has an agenda.
 This article has the title The Chronology Of Egypt And Israel and was downloaded from

 http://biblicalstudies.qldwide.net.au/chronol gy_of_egypt_and_israel.html.